Contrasting Central Garden & Pet (NASDAQ:CENT) & Hydrofarm Holdings Group (NASDAQ:HYFM)

-Central Garden & Pet (NASDAQ:CENT – Get Rating) and Hydrofarm Holdings Group (NASDAQ:HYFM – Get Rating) are both consumer discretionary companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their profitability, analyst recommendations, institutional ownership, dividends, risk, earnings and valuation.
+Central Garden & Pet (NASDAQ:CENT – Get Rating) and Hydrofarm Holdings Group (NASDAQ:HYFM – Get Rating) are both consumer discretionary companies, but which is the better business?
+We will contrast the two businesses based on the strength of their analyst recommendations, earnings, dividends, valuation, institutional ownership, profitability and risk.

 Central Garden & Pet has a beta of 0.56, suggesting that its stock price is 44% less volatile than the S&P 500.
 Comparatively, Hydrofarm Holdings Group has a beta of 1.91, suggesting that its stock price is 91% more volatile than the S&P 500.